-Convertible Loan Notes (CLNs) are fair valued using the present value of future payments, benchmarking and assessing market transactions of a similar CLN's.
-Further to this the fair value and interest accrued of the CLN's will be referenced to the assessment of disclosures made by the underlying investee company, the terms of the agreement and referenced to the underlying assets held by the investee company.
+Convertible Loan Notes (CLNs) are fair valued using the present value of future cashflows using appropriate discount rates, benchmarking and assessing market transactions of similar CLNs.
+Further to this the fair value and interest accrued of the CLNs will be referenced to the assessment of disclosures made by the underlying investee company, (for example management accounts and forecasts), the terms of the agreement and referenced to the underlying assets held by the investee company.
 The inputs and information utilised in determining the fair value are subjective and based upon the Manager's experience.
 The fair values are reviewed by the Directors using rules consistent with IPEV guidelines.
-The details of the CLNs' fair value and interest are noted in the Investment Portfolio on pages 14 to 16.
+The details of the CLNs' fair value and interest are noted in the Investment Portfolio on pages 15 to 17.